Matadi–Kinshasa Railway: 21st century

 The railway line and the port of Matadi are the main connection for Kinshasa to the external world.
 The renovation of the Road to Matadi, in beginning of the 2000s, however somewhat alleviated this situation.

-Over time, the rolling stock of the Matadi-Kinshasa line fell into disrepair, so became increasingly dangerous.
+Over time, the rolling stock of the Matadi-Kinshasa line fell into disrepair, so it became increasingly dangerous.
 In 2003, a train derailment resulted in 11 deaths, and the line immediately fell into disuse, which endured for over a decade.

 Angola proposed, in 2012, to link its three isolated lines, and also to link with adjacent countries including the Matadi-Kinshasa line.
 By using the Matadi Bridge (formerly a road-rail bridge), a connection to the Cabinda enclave is possible.

 The line reopened in September 2015 after over a decade without regular service.
 As of April, 2016 there was one passenger trip per week along the line and more frequent service was planned.

 In August 2019, suburban services between Kasangulu to Kinshasa resumed, along with freight transport between Kinshasa and Matadi.
 Traffic was suspended in 2020 and only restated on 5 September 2025.

+In 2024, seven ex JR Hokkaido railcars were sold as part of a $500m rail modernaisation program in D.R Congo to be utilised on the line.